fri-datascience/course_ids/docs/02a-Introduction_to_Docker.md

 To define a container and be able to create an image, we must write a special file, called *Dockerfile*.
 Dockerfile defines what goes on in the environment inside your container.
 Access to resources like networking interfaces and disk drives is virtualized inside this environment, which is isolated from the rest of our system, so we need to map ports to the outside world, and be specific about what files we want to "copy in" to that environment.
 After doing that, we can expect that the build of our application defined in this Dockerfile behaves identically wherever it runs.

-Let's create a fil  named *Dockerfile* with the following content:
+Let's create a file  named *Dockerfile* with the following content:

 ```docker
 # Use an official Ubuntu runtime as a parent image